Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 India

-India's contractor tax system hits you from two angles: Tax Deducted at Source (TDS) for services and GST on invoices.
+India's contractor tax system hits from two angles: Tax Deducted at Source (TDS) on services and GST on invoices.
 Missing either triggers penalties and interest.

 Egypt